emmajsadams/dstruct/README.md

 * npm install -g tsd (if not installed)
 * npm install

+Style
+* Using these guidelines https://github.com/Platypi/style_typescript. tslint.json is copied from the guidelines as well to automate enforcement.

 Notes
 * Anytime changes are made to the lib directory (the main source code) "grunt dev" should be run.
 Grunt test relies on the last version of "grunt dev".
 * "grunt test" runs all the tests.